-4. Freight Movement on the Interstate
+4) Freight Movement on the Interstate

 Freight movement will be assessed by a Truck Travel Time Reliability (TTTR) Index by analyzing freight travel over several time periods.
 The measure comes from the recognition that the industry's use of the transportation system during all times of day.

 MDOT and the Jackson MPO will have the choice of using FHWA's National Performance Management Research Data Set or an equivalent data set.
 MDOT has provided the following information on performance measure baselines and targets:

-Table 6-5 Freight Movement Performance Measures
+Table 6-5: Freight Movement Performance Measures

-Freight Movement Metric Statewide Baseline State Target Truck Travel Time Reliability Index - Interstate 1.36 1.75
+NHS Freight Reliability 2022-25 2-Year 4-Year Baseline Target Target Truck Travel Time Reliability Index - Interstate 1.31 1.60 1.60

-MDOT must establish 2- and 4- year targets by May 20, 2018.
-The targets will be reported in the State's baseline performance period report due by October 1, 2018.
-MDOT will have the option to adjust the 4-year target in their mid performance period progress report, due October 1, 2020.
+MDOT must establish 2 and 4 year targets.
+The targets will be reported in the State's baseline performance period report.
+MDOT will have the option to adjust the 4-year target in their mid-performance period progress report.
 As of the adoption of this plan, MDOT was still working on the development of this target.